Dimension Reduction in Contextual Online Learning via Nonparametric Variable Selection: BV-LASSO for Local Relevance

-for the same $C$ appearing in Lemma~\ref{lem:existence-C}.
 This implies that as $h\to 0$, there are always at least a constant fraction of the $h^{-d_x}$ bins entirely inside $\mathcal H_i$, or $A_i(C)$.
-For those bins, which we refer to as ``informative bins'', $|\partial f(\bm{x},y) \partial x_i| \ge C$ holds locally and the probability guarantee in Proposition~\ref{prop:subset} holds for the bin.
+For those bins, which we refer to as ``informative bins'', $|\partial f(\bm{x},y) /\partial x_i| \ge C$ holds locally and the probability guarantee in Proposition~\ref{prop:subset} holds for the bin.
 On the other hand, for ``uninformative bins'' which are partially or entirely outside $A_i(C)$, Assumption~\ref{ass:pos_gra} fails and we no longer have any theoretical guarantee for the output of localized LASSO.

 To formalize the idea, given $h$ and the partition $\mathcal{B}_h$, we define the informative area as the union of informative bins:

 while $Q_i^c(C)$ denotes the complimentary area.
 One would expect that when aggregating the outputs of localized LASSO from the bins, the BV-LASSO algorithm should still work if the area of $Q_i(C)$ does not vanish for $i\in J$.
 This is indeed the case, as $\mathcal H_i$ itself doesn't scale with $h$.